T Coronae Borealis Nova Explosion 2024: Has the Nova Happened Yet?

 T Coronae Borealis is predicted to brighten from magnitude 10 to 2 in just a single day, or even within a few hours.
 It will stay visible to the naked eye for a few days, then will be viewable with binoculars for about a week before dimming back to its usual magnitude.

-T Coronae Borealis, a normally dim 10th magnitude star, is making headlines because it’s set to turn nova at any moment between now and September 2024.
+T Coronae Borealis, a normally dim 10th magnitude star, is making headlines because it’s set to shine brightly during the nova event at any moment around September 2024.
 During this event, it will shine as brightly as the North Star.
 This is possibly a once-in-a-lifetime experience – the next time T Coronae Borealis will brighten up won't be for another 80 years.

 So, don’t miss out!
 Turn on push notifications in our Star Walk 2 and Sky Tonight apps, and we’ll alert you as soon as the nova arrives.
 Also, we recommend you to start observing the constellation Corona Borealis now and get familiar with its position in the sky.
 When the nova appears, you'll be ready to locate it and witness this exciting celestial event!